booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

      ```
      You see it complains about being unable to verify the first certificate.
 This is because the CA certificate of your own CA is not in the default truststore.
 (The commandline gives no dedicated truststore.)

-   * If you do the same afterwards - as soon as you completed exercise B.1 - against this server, you see the last line turning into `Verify return code: 0 (ok)`..
+   * If you do the same afterwards - as soon as you completed exercise B.1 - against this server, you see the last line turning into `Verify return code: 0 (ok)`
      Further please note you can see an intermediate cerfificate is used (you can follow the complete trust chain).
      ```Bash
      ~# openssl s_client -connect exercise.jumpingcrab.com:21443